Rresource allocation guide in project management

 Many organizations still use homegrown half-baked solutions like spreadsheets for the project resource allocation process because it is readily available.
 Unfortunately, these legacy tools fail to provide accurate real-time data for resource allocation, leading to discrepancies and double bookings.
 In addition, spreadsheets are incredibly time-consuming, limiting, and a nightmare to maintain.

-While allocating resources to a project, resource managers typically look at the existing resource pool.
-Additionally, they need to have a backup contingency resource allocation plan rather than entirely relying on a specific person.
+While allocating resources to a project, resource managers typically look at the existing workforce pool.
+Additionally, they need a backup contingency resource allocation plan rather than relying entirely on a specific person.
 For example, some team members can suddenly fall sick, or getting time out of a shared resource may be challenging because of other commitments.
 Since resource availability can suddenly change, it can be a roadblock in project resource allocation.

-Some organizations run multiple projects simultaneously, which means sharing limited resources to complete the delivery.
+Some organizations run multiple projects simultaneously, sharing limited resources to complete the delivery.
 Negotiating with other project managers over the same resources could lead to a change in project priorities for one of them.
-It also means that one of the other projects gets stalled and eventually delayed.
+However, it also means that one of the other projects gets stalled and eventually delayed.

 Due to globalization, many organizations have implemented an onsite/offshore/nearshore strategy to control costs.
 Resources are allocated in different geographies covering different time zones for the same project.
 As a result, there is a lack of coordination between the key members, which can cause project delays.
-Limited overlapping business hours between the two countries can only provide a small window to hold important meetings and knowledge sharing.
+Limited overlapping business hours between the two countries can only provide a small window for essential meetings and knowledge sharing.

-Since you are clear about the various problems of resource allocation, let’s see how beneficial it is in project management.
+Since you are clear about the various resource allocation problems, let’s see how beneficial it is in project management.

 The unavailability of a critical resource can cause project delays and adversely affect overall task dependencies.